Preface to Old Story/New Story themes

 The trajectory of life as a decline toward something worse is a core feature of apocalyptic mythology.

 New story alternative: Life does not decline overall but the long-term trajectory of life shows that it actually “improves/rises” toward something ever better.
 Humanity, as essentially good and creative, is now responsible for the ongoing improvement of life and the world.
-(Note Julian Simon’s conclusion that we- humanity- are “more creators than destroyers”.)
+(Note Julian Simon’s conclusion that we- humanity- have been “more creators than destroyers”.)

-On the longer “improving” trend of the overall cosmos and the long-term emergence of life (i.e. toward more complexity, organization, and suitability for carbon-based life to mediate human consciousness), see Brian Green’s ‘The Universe Story’ and Harold Morowitz’s ‘The Emergence of Everything’.
+On the longer “improving” trend of the overall cosmos and the long-term emergence of life toward more complexity, organization, and suitability for carbon-based life to mediate human consciousness, see Brian Green’s ‘The Universe Story’ and Harold Morowitz’s ‘The Emergence of Everything’.
 Further, even Darwin affirmed that evolution trended toward something more “perfect”.

 5. Old story theme: The myth that natural disasters, disease, human cruelty, and death are expressions of divine punishment.
 This adds the unnecessary psychic burden of fear, anxiety, guilt and shame to already unbearable physical suffering.
 Paul tormented the Corinthians with this argument that their sicknesses and deaths were punishment from God for their sins.